crazy-goat/octophpus/README.md

 * New features
     * Add option to throw exception when one of the request fails,
-    * Add logging - use PSR-3 logger interface
     * Add caching - use PSR-7 cache interface
-    * Add timeout option - as global and in esi tag
     * Add default url `protocol` and `domain` to handle relative `src`
     * Add [hxInclude](http://mnot.github.io/hinclude/) option on timeout
     * Add option to pass headers to requests (for example cookies, x-forwared-proto)